What can I do in Porto for a few hours?

 - Make your bookings in advance (online or by phone) and that includes monument/museum visits and restaurant reservations.

 - You can join us on a private tour to make the most out of your stay in Porto.
 We know the shortcuts, hidden spots and secrets.
-Not to mention, you won’t have to deal with getting lost, waiting lines, or language barriers.
+You won’t have to deal with getting lost, waiting lines, or language barriers – and you’ll have a lot of fun! 🙂

-Here are our suggestions on what to do in Porto for a few hours:
+These are my suggestions on what to do in Porto for a few hours:

 Admire the São Bento train station’s azulejo tiles

 This might be redundant, but we can’t recommend visiting the São Bento station enough even if you’re in Porto for a few hours.
 Don’t be surprised if you take too long staring at the stunning 20,000 blue azulejo tiles on the interior walls.
-But the station is more than just aesthetic, it holds an important part of Porto’s story which you can read here.
+But the station is more than just aesthetic, it holds an important part of Porto’s story.

 Dive into the coffee culture at the most famous avenue in Porto